Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Time scales with -differentiable

-\begin{remark} If $\sigma$ is continuous on $\T$, then every $t \in \RS$ is isolated.
-Consequently, in such a case, every function is directly continuous and $\DD$-differentiable at every $t \in \RS$, see Proposition~\ref{proprappeldelta}. \end{remark}

-\begin{remark} If $\sigma$ is continuous on $\T$, note that every rd-continuous function is directly continuous on $\T$.
-Indeed, if $\sigma$ is continuous on $\T$, every rd-continuous function is continuous at every $t \in \RD$ (by definition) and is continuous at every $t \in \RS$ (see Remark~\ref{rem1}).
-Finally, in such a case, $\CCC^0_{\mathrm{rd}} (\T)$ coincides with the set of continuous functions.
-Similarly, $\CCC^{1,\DD}_{\mathrm{rd}} (\T)$ coincides with the set of $\DD$-differentiable functions on $\TK$ with continuous $\DD$-derivative. \end{remark}

 \begin{remark} Let us give a short discussion on the notion of \textit{regular} time scale originally introduced in \cite[Definition~9]{gurs}.
 We refer to \cite{bart,torr10} for other applications of this notion.
 Recall that $\T$ is said to be regular if for every $t \in \T$, $\sigma \circ \rho (t) = \rho \circ \sigma (t) = t$.
-In particular, for every regular time scale, $a$ is necessarily right-dense and $b$ is necessarily left-dense, see \cite[Proposition~10]{gurs}.
-Hence, the discrete bounded time scales are not regular.
-The regularity of a time scale is then a relative restrictive assumption.
+In particular, for every bounded regular time scale (containing at least two elements), $a$ is necessarily right-dense and $b$ is necessarily left-dense, see \cite[Proposition~10]{gurs}.
+Hence, all finite time scales (containing at least two elements) are not regular.
+The regularity of a time scale is then an assumption relatively restrictive.

 Consequently, we suggest the introduction of the following weakened notion: a time scale is said to be quasi-regular if $\sigma$ and $\rho$ are continuous on $\T$.
-Hence, a time scale is quasi-regular if and only if $\sigma \circ \rho (t)= t$ for every $t \in \TK$ and $\rho \circ \sigma (t) = t$ for every $t \in \Tk$.
-Such a weakened notion allows to cover the discrete bounded time scales. \end{remark}
+Hence, a time scale is quasi-regular if and only if $\sigma \circ \rho (t)= t$ for every $t \in \Tk$ and $\rho \circ \sigma (t) = t$ for every $t \in \TK$.
+Such a weakened notion allows to cover the finite time scales and to preserve the essence of the initial notion. \end{remark}